d-swank/d-swank/README.md

 <div align="left">
   <br>
   I'm a Computer Science graduate from California State University, San Marcos, with a genuine passion for all facets of computing — both hardware and software.
-  At present, I hold a position as a Software Application Tester at Boeing.
+  At present, I hold a position as a Software QA Engineer at Boeing.
 My technical expertise encompasses a broad range of programming languages, including Java, C++, Python, and more.
 You're welcome to review some of my work in the repositories linked here.
 </div>